matn7/CS-Notes/src/main/java/compact/README.md

     }
 }
 ```
+- The `@Retention` annotation in Java is used to specify the length of time the annotated element should be retained in
+the Java source code.
+- In other words, it determines when the annotated information should be discarded or ignored by the Java compiler.
+- There are three values for the Retention annotation:
+    - `RetentionPolicy.SOURCE`: This value indicates that the annotated element should be retained only in the source code
+     and discarded during the compilation process.
+    - `RetentionPolicy.CLASS`: This value indicates that the annotated element should be retained in the compiled class
+    file, but not in the runtime environment.
+    - `RetentionPolicy.RUNTIME`: This value indicates that the annotated element should be retained in the compiled class
+    file and available in the runtime environment, so it can be accessed by reflection.
+- The MyAnnotation annotation is retained at runtime, so it can be accessed using reflection.
 - Java also provides several built-in annotations, such as:
     - `@Override`: Indicates that a method is intended to override a method that is defined in a superclass.
     - `@Deprecated`: Indicates that a program element is no longer in use and should be avoided.